andre-cavalheiro/Jarvis/README.md

   numTrials
   numJobs
 ```
-The configurations can then be passed by command-line or by using a yaml configuration. (see Single excution and command line arguments)
+The configurations can then be passed by command-line or by using a yaml configuration. (see Single execution and command line arguments)

-The architecture for each of Jarvis' arguments is specied in the **argListJarvis** array exported in **jarvisArgs.py**.
+The architecture for each of Jarvis' arguments is specified in the **argListJarvis** array exported in **jarvisArgs.py**.
 If you only want to use Jarvis and not change it's standard functionality you shouldn't need to change this, but feel welcome to improve it :) .

 ## Puppet Class